 From the moment they’re born, babies use their eyes to find out all about the world around them.
-Each baby develops at their own unique pace, and things are no different when it comes to their vision.
-This guidance will help you keep an eye (!) on how your baby’s eyesight is developing.
+This guidance will help you monitor how your baby’s eyesight is developing.

 In the first six weeks, your baby can only focus about 20 – 30cm away from them.
 You can expect your baby to be:

 - staring at their surroundings when they’re awake

 - briefly holding their gaze on bright light or bright objects

 - moving their eyes and head together.

 When you hold your baby close, they will be able to make out your face and will watch your facial expressions closely – they may even try to copy what you’re doing.
 At this age, babies can’t distinguish well between different shades of colour, but will like toys and books with high-contrast black and white patterns and shapes.

 Between six weeks and six months old, your baby will: